The following is a press release from Framingham Public Schools

 VEX Robotics Competition Turning Point is played on a 12’x12’ square field configured as seen above.
 Two (2) Alliances – one (1) “red” and one (1) “blue” – composed of two (2) teams each, compete in matches consisting of a fifteen (15) second Autonomous Period followed by one minute and forty-five seconds (1:45) of Driver Controlled Period.

 The object of the game is to attain a higher score than the opposing Alliance by High Scoring or Low Scoring Caps, Toggling Flags, and by Alliance Parking or Center Parking Robots on the Platforms.

-Event Name: VEX Robotics Competition Turning Point – Middle and High School Qualifier
+Event Name: VEX Robotics Competition Turning Point – Middle School Qualifier

-Event Information: More information on the event and directions can be found on the Robot Event Website.
+Event information: More information on the event and directions can be found on the Robot Events website.